ankur715/MS_Data_Science/readme.md

 ### Saint Peter's University
 ### Jersey City, NJ, USA
 ---
-Repository containing portions of various data science codes completed by me for academic and self-learning purposes.
+Repository containing some portions of small codes completed by me for academic and self-learning purposes.
+Bigger projects are in separate repositories.
-Currently, only language used is R.
 This readme.md will be updated as the repository is updated.

 #### **Link to the graduate program:**